dushya50/ConwaysGameOfLifeGodot/README.md

 # ConwaysGameOfLifeGodot
-Conway's game of life on a fiite grid using Godot game engine.
+Conway's game of life on a finite grid using Godot game engine.